rfriel/piaget/README.md

 As described above, Piaget can (often) isolate the sprites of moving objects.
 These sprites are the kind of structures we'd expect a ConvNet to learn to recognize.
 We can jump-start that process by using the sprite images we've already identified as ConvNet filters.
 The `Prototyper` class handles this process.

+#### Prototyping

+When we create a Prototyper, we give it a game ID.
+It loads the saved images and MoverTracker associated with that ID, and does two things:

+First, it selects a representative snapshot of each mover to serve as our proxy for that mover's sprite, which I call a "prototype."
+These will be used to make filters for the first layer of our ConvNet.

+Second, it looks at the *trajectory* we observed for that mover, and generates a set of *displacements*, which will be used to make filters for a second layer that takes inputs from the first.
+To allow us to get away with running Stage 1 for fewer frames, I make the assumption that something that moves in one direction can probably also move in reflections of that direction.
+So for every observed displacement vector (*x*, *y*), I also generate the displacements (*-x*, *y*), (*x*, *-y*), and (*-x*, *-y*).
+Any resulting duplicates are of course removed.

+#### ConvNets

-There are currently two classes that build nets based on Prototyper information: ProtoQNetwork and ProtoModelNetwork.
+There are currently two classes that build nets based on Prototyper information: `ProtoQNetwork` and `ProtoModelNetwork`.

-ProtoQNetwork builds a four-layer, dueling Q-Network architecture.
+`ProtoQNetwork` builds a four-layer, dueling Q-Network architecture.
 It's intended to do deep Q-learning for the Atari games using a very similar setup to the one in DeepMind's DQN papers (see [here](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) and, for the Dueling architecture, [here](https://arxiv.org/pdf/1511.06581.pdf)).
-The one difference here is that the first two layers are fixed (not trainable) and initialized from the prototyes and displacements we found.
+The one difference here is that the first two layers are fixed (not trainable) and initialized from the prototypes and displacements we found.

-The ProtoQNetwork code was adapted from Arthur Juliani's code in his repo [DeepRL-Agents](https://github.com/awjuliani/DeepRL-Agents), associated with his excellent series of [tutorials](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0).
+The `ProtoQNetwork` code was adapted from Arthur Juliani's code in his repo [DeepRL-Agents](https://github.com/awjuliani/DeepRL-Agents), associated with his excellent series of [tutorials](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0).

-ProtoModelNetwork builds a similar network architecture, but rather than outputting a Q value, it tries to predict what its own first layer will see on the *next* frame.
-I've found that Q-learning is still quite slow (in a data efficiency sense) even with
+`ProtoModelNetwork` builds a similar network architecture, but rather than outputting a Q value, it tries to predict what its own first layer will see on the *next* frame.

+I've found that Q-learning is still quite slow (in a data efficiency sense) even with Stage 1 information, while the sort of model learning I have tried is much faster (with convergence to a decent result taking on the order of a few thousand frames rather than millions).
+So I've focused mostly on `ProtoModelNetwork`.

+#### Learning models of game dynamics

+The basic idea behind `ProtoModelNetwork` is as follows.
+As described above, the prototypes (sprites) are used as convolutional filters for the first layer.
+The output of this layer gives us a drastically simplified representation of the state information shown on each frame: with pixel-perfect sprites and appropriately set thresholds, each filter will only fire at a single pixel in the frame, corresponding to the exact center of the mover it is looking for.
+(If there are multiple copies of that mover on the frame, it will fire at one pixel per copy.)

+But although they throw away a lot of information, we expect these outputs to carry much or all of the *game-relevant* information contained in the original frames.
+Thus, we can use the output of the first layer as a proxy for the frame itself, and use "predict first layer output on the next frame" as a proxy for "predict the next frame."
+Since we leave the parameters of the first layer fixed, the network is unable to "cheat" by making its own first layer easier to predict.

+(Cf. the motivating discussion above: we develop orientation-selective cells and other early visual processing units early in life, and are later able to rely on the output of these units as fixed primitives when learning a new visual task.
+With a good set of low-level primitives fixed, the learning of higher-level dynamics can take place in a much simpler space of possibilities.)

+The appropriate activation and loss functions for this task are different from those we are most used to.
+Since we can find pixel-perfect sprites, it does not make much sense to allow non-saturated outputs: either we match the sprite perfectly or we do not.
+So I use a simple step function for the activation.
+(Intuitively, it seems like activations between 0 and 1 might be useful for noticing sprites that are partially occluded or the like, but I haven't been able to make that work in practice.)

+For the loss function, I treat the problem as binary classification for each pixel, and use log loss summed over all pixels (and over all first-layer filters).
+The output of the final layer in `ProtoModelNetwork`'s predictive net is interpreted as logits for class 1 (presence of mover at pixel), while the logits for class 0 (absence of mover at pixel) are fixed at a high value (20).
+This gives the model a strong prior against activation (since almost every pixel in layer 1 will be inactive), while allowing it to make exponentially fast jumps away from this prior when warranted (because it predicts logits, not raw probabilities).

 ***